jonasbn/til/shell/suppress_coloring_via_env.md

     fi, _ := os.Stdin.Stat()

     if fi.Mode()&os.ModeCharDevice == 0 {
-        fmt.Println("STDIN is not a terminal")
+        fmt.Println("STDIN is from a pipe")
         return false
     } else {
         fmt.Println("STDIN is a terminal")